 Why is it important to support local?

-When you support local you are supporting your neighbor, who in return will support their neighbor and so on.
+When you are shopping locally, you are supporting your neighbor, who in return will support their neighbor and so on.
 It is important to support local because it keeps people's hard earned money flowing in their area.
 For example, when someone shops at my business and spends $50, I then go to another small business in the area and spend that $50 on items I need.
-You have not only helped one person, but TWO.
-This mindset helps everyone get what they need while keeping the money here building up our communities resources.
+In this example, the original buyer has not only helped one person, but two.
+This mindset helps everyone get what they need while keeping the money circling, building up our communities resources.

 Thank you for taking the time to support your local businesses!

 Stay safe everyone <3

 Dana, of Artique Designs